hankmcgill/copeMail/README.md

 ![Screen Shot 2023-07-18 at 8 05 57 PM](https://github.com/hankmcgill/copeMail/assets/97624308/38b3b296-9a37-4f25-becc-e1388d2374fc)

 ### Track randomized messages
-Upon entry of a new validly formatted email address, you will see each of 10 messages get sent at a one minute interval as an "email" to the user in the console, followed by a message acknowledging that this process has concluded.
+Upon entry of a new validly formatted email address, you will see each of 10 messages get randomly selected and sent at a one minute interval as an "email" to the user in the console, followed by a message acknowledging that this process has concluded.

 `Note`: in Postman, try entering a second valid email address within the ten second time frame - you will see that the two users are all sent all ten messages asynchronously - and that if you try and use an invalid entry during the send process, it will not affect the valid users.